 1. The Wailing (2016)

-A hapless comedy caper, turned child-possession exorism drama, ending as a 'who is the demon?' mystery horror, The Wailing is a brilliantly original two hours and 36 minutes that is not easily forgotten.
+A hapless cop black comedy, turned child-possession exorism drama, ending as a 'who is the demon?' mystery horror, The Wailing is a brilliantly original two hours and 36 minutes that is not easily forgotten.

 Directed by Na Hong-jin, it tells the story of hapless rural police officer Jong-goo who is investigating a series of murders in the wake of a mysterious disease which starts to spread among villagers, who enflame in rashes and burst into murderous hysteria, then stupor and finally death.
 Jong-goo directs his investigations towards a Japanese stranger who recently arrived to live in a secluded house in the forest and his involvement becomes increasingly personal as his daughter Hyo-jin becomes ill and her symptoms match those of the deceased.